elunna/hackem/hackem_changelog.md

 demon lords/princes encountered in Gehennom,
 - along with which lair they may appear in, has been completely randomized.
 - Your experience in Gehennom can be a very different experience per game.
+- Baalzebub, Geryon, Dispater are back to being a princes (demoted from lords).

 Juiblex:
 - enhanced, and has many more acid-based attacks at its disposal.